-- Facilities must allow indoor visitation at all times and for all residents as required under the CMS visitation rules (QSO-20-39-NH). - Although there is no limit on the number of visitors that a resident can have at one time, visits should be conducted in a manner that adheres to the core principles of infection prevention and control and does not increase COVID-19 infection risk to other residents. - The safest practice is for residents and visitors to wear source control and physically distance, particularly if either of them are at risk for severe disease or are unvaccinated. - Nursing homes may take additional measures to make visitation safer, while ensuring visitation can still occur.
-This includes requiring that, during visits, residents and visitors wear masks that are well-fitting, and preferably those with better protection, such as surgical masks or KN95s.
-While not required, facilities may offer visitors surgical masks or KN95s to replace a cloth face covering or mask. - Visitors who are unwilling or unable to adhere to the core principles of COVID-19 infection prevention and control should not be permitted to visit or should be asked to leave. - If a resident's roommate is unvaccinated or immunocompromised (regardless of vaccination status), visits should not be conducted in the resident's room, if possible. - If the county COVID-19 community level of transmission is substantial-to-high, all residents and visitors, regardless of vaccination status, should wear face coverings or masks and physically distance at all times. - Illinois Executive Order 2020-21 (COVID-19 EXECUTIVE ORDER NO. 87), requires residents to wear face coverings while indoors in public areas and visitors to wear source control at all times while in the building.
-In addition, it states that face coverings may be removed temporarily while actively eating or drinking when persons can consistently maintain 6 feet of distance. - Visitors, regardless of vaccination status, should wear source control and physically distance themselves from other residents or HCP. - Touch-based communication may be necessary for residents with combined hearing and vision impairment, but increased use of touch-based communication may necessitate higher levels of hand hygiene, respiratory protection, and/or other protections that may be appropriate in such situations.

-- Visitation may occur in the following locations:

-- o Resident room (no roommates present unless moving roommate is not possible)

-- Multipurpose rooms

-- Dining areas

-- Designated visitation rooms
+- Although there is no limit on the number of visitors that a resident can have at one time, visits should be conducted in a manner that adheres to the core principles of infection prevention and control and does not increase COVID-19 infection risk to other residents. - The safest practice is for residents and visitors to wear source control and physically distance, particularly if either of them are at risk for severe disease or are unvaccinated. - Nursing homes may take additional measures to make visitation safer, while ensuring visitation can still occur.
+This includes requiring that, during visits, residents and visitors wear masks that are well-fitting and preferably those with better protection, such as surgical masks or KN95s.
+While not required, facilities may offer visitors surgical masks or KN95s to replace a cloth face covering or mask. - Visitors who are unwilling or unable to adhere to the core principles of COVID-19 infection prevention and control should not be permitted to visit or should be asked to leave. - If a resident's roommate is not up to date with COVID-19 vaccinations or immunocompromised (regardless of vaccination status), visits should not be conducted in the resident's room, if possible. - Executive Order 2022-06 lifted the universal face covering requirement for the general public effective February 28, 2022.
+However, all individuals regardless of vaccination status shall continue to be required to wear a face covering in health care facilities such as long-term care facilities. - Face coverings or masks are still required indoors for visitors to long-term care facilities.
+If the resident and all their visitor(s) are up to date with all recommended COVID-19 vaccine doses, the resident can choose not to wear source control while in the resident's room and may choose to have physical contact. - Visitors, regardless of vaccination status, should wear source control and physically distance themselves from other residents or HCP. - Touch-based communication may be necessary for residents with combined hearing and vision impairment, but increased use of touch-based communication may necessitate higher levels of hand hygiene, respiratory protection, and/or other protections that may be appropriate in such situations. - Visitation may occur in the following locations: - Resident room (no roommates present unless moving roommate is not possible) - Multipurpose rooms - Dining areas - Designated visitation rooms - Outdoors

-- Outdoors

-Indoor Visitation During an Outbreak - updated
+Indoor Visitation During an Outbreak -